logicalmechanism/useful-funcs/README.md

   subdir: useful-funcs
 ```

-Then add in useful-funcs into your cabal file for a build dependency.
+Then add in useful-funcs into your .cabal file for a build dependency.

 ```cabal
   ...